 If you haven’t seen enough historic and scenic wharfs today, then check out the one a Tokomaru Bay (Waima Road).

 day 3: Tokomaru Bay to Mt Hikurangi

-If you are not much of a hiker, then you can skip this day out all together (just add the extra drive time onto the next day).
+If you are not much of a hiker, then you can skip this day out altogether (just add the extra drive time onto the next day).
 Otherwise, you have an awesome adventure ahead of you.
-Before taking this hike and book your spot in the hut, permission must be obtained about seven days before you plane to do it.
+Before taking this hike and book your spot in the hut, permission must be obtained about seven days before you plan to do it.
 Contact Te Runanganui o Ngati Porou on +64 6 864 9004 or Hikurangihutt@tronp.org.nz or firstname.lastname@example.org.